Making Wine from your own Grapes

 - Once fermentation has finished, or you have reached your preferred finishing gravity, syphon the wine into a clean demijohn or bucket, add 1 crushed Campden Tablet per gallon and leave to clear.

-Wine will normally take 2-6 weeks for the initial fermentation, depending upon the initial sugar content and the temperature in which it is fermented.
-It should then be stored and matured for 3-6 months to obtain the best results.
+It will normally take 2-6 weeks for the initial fermentation, depending upon the initial sugar content and the temperature in which it is fermented and then "however long it takes" to clear, unless you speed up the process by using finings.
+The finished wine should then be stored and matured for 3-6 months to obtain the best results.
+Wine tends to mature best "in bulk", so a secondary fermenter/demijohn should be used, but you can put it straight into bottles if you don't have access to a spare demijohn.

 Add a comment: